NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ### Air mass and heat balance ###

-The exhaust flows from ZoneHVAC:ExhaustSystem will be treated the same as any exhaust flow from a zone.
+The exhaust flows from ZoneHVAC:ExhaustControl will be treated the same as any exhaust flow from a zone.
 The existing zone and airloop mass balances will work the same as the currently do with Fan:ZoneExhaust.

 ### Controls and operation modes ###

 For the control and operation modes of such an exhaust system, two scenarios will be considered:

-1. The first scenario will cover the mode where the central exhaust flow will be driven by the upstream airflow rates; in this case the exhaust system main flow will be determined by the individual ZoneHVAC:ExhaustSystem flow rates and fraction schedules.
+1. The first scenario will cover the mode where the central exhaust flow will be driven by the upstream airflow rates; in this case the exhaust system main flow will be determined by the individual ZoneHVAC:ExhaustControl flow rates and fraction schedules.

 2. The second operation mode would consider that the exhaust fan can operate at a given flow rate, while the upstream zones may need re-balancing if one or more upstream zone exhausts are not actively controlled.
 In this scenario, the exhaust system will impact the upstream zone exhaust flow rate and a re-balancing scheme will be need to re-balance the exhaust flow rate at the upstream exhaust nodes.